My Own Private Idaho: Release

 My Own Private Idaho premiered at the 48th Venice International Film Festival on September 4, 1991.
-It also received screenings at the 17th Deauville Film Festival, 16th Toronto International Film Festival and the 29th New York Film Festival.
+It also received screenings at the 17th Deauville American Film Festival, 16th Toronto International Film Festival and the 29th New York Film Festival.
 The film was released in select theaters in the United States on September 29, 1991.
 It grossed $6.4 million in the United States and Canada and $1.7 million in the United Kingdom.

 Critical response

 The film achieved critical acclaim.
 Film critic Roger Ebert wrote, "The achievement of this film is that it wants to evoke that state of drifting need, and it does.
 There is no mechanical plot that has to grind to a Hollywood conclusion, and no contrived test for the heroes to pass."

 In his review for Rolling Stone magazine, Peter Travers wrote, "Van Sant's clear-eyed, unsentimental approach to a plot that pivots on betrayal and death is reflected in magnetic performances from Reeves and Phoenix."
 Vincent Canby, in his New York Times review, wrote, "The performances, especially by the two young stars, are as surprising as they are sure.
 Mr. Phoenix (Dogfight) and Mr. Reeves (of the two Bill and Ted comedies) are very fine in what may be the two best roles they'll find in years.
 Roles of this density, for young actors, do not come by that often".
 In his review for Newsweek, David Ansen praised Phoenix's performance: "The campfire scene in which Mike awkwardly declares his unrequited love for Scott is a marvel of delicacy.
 In this, and every scene, Phoenix immerses himself so deeply inside his character you almost forget you've seen him before: it's a stunningly sensitive performance, poignant and comic at once."
 Owen Gleiberman of Entertainment Weekly gave the film an "A−" rating and wrote, "When Van Sant shows us speeded-up images of clouds rolling past wheat fields, the familiar device transcends cliché, because it's tied to the way that Mike, in his benumbed isolation, experiences his own life—as a running piece of surrealism.
 The sheer, expressive beauty of those images haunted me for days."
 J. Hoberman, in his review for The Village Voice, wrote, "While Phoenix vanishes with reckless triumph into his role, Reeves stands, or occasionally struts, uneasily beside his, unable to project even the self-mocking wit of Matt Dillon's star turn in Drugstore Cowboy."
 Hal Hinson of The Washington Post wrote, "Gus Van Sant's sensibility is wholly original, wholly fresh.
 My Own Private Idaho adds a new ingredient: a kind of boho sweetness.
 I loved it."